 The roles of the Chancellor (installed December 2005) and the Pro-Chancellor (Chair of the Governing Body) are separate from the role of the University's Chief Executive, the Vice-Chancellor.
 The Vice-Chancellor is the head of the Institution and has a general responsibility to the Governing Body for the organisation, direction and management of the University.
-Under the terms and conditions of funding for higher education institutions from the Office for Students (OfS), the Vice-Chancellor is the designated officer of the Institution and in that capacity can be summoned to appear before the Public Accounts Committee of the House of Commons.
+Under the terms of the Terms and Condition of Funding between the University and the OfS, the Vice-Chancellor is the designated officer of the Institution and in that capacity can be summoned to appear before the Public Accounts Committee of the House of Commons.